polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

   whole documentation set to just be tutorials, use them in moderation.

 - Tutorials should be self-contained, avoid creating links to other tutorials, other how-tos or other information that might have a user leave the actual tutorial.
-It is ok to provide links to conceptual documents that can enhance a user's knowledge for a given topic.
+It is OK to provide links to conceptual documents that can enhance a user's knowledge for a given topic.

 - Would this procedural documentation benefit from having a very specific example through a